Graph Bisection with Pareto-Optimization: Abstract

 \section{Abstract}

 We introduce FlowCutter, a novel algorithm to compute a set of edge cuts or node separators that optimize cut size and balance in the Pareto-sense.
-Our core algorithm solves the balanced connected $st$-edge-cut problem, where two given nodes $s$ and $t$ must be separated by removing edges to obtain two connected parts.
-Using the core algorithm we build variants that compute node separators and are independent of~$s$ and~$t$.
-Using the Pareto-set we can identify cuts with a particularly good trade-off between cut size and balance that can be used to compute contraction and minimum fill-in orders, which can be used in Customizable Contraction Hierarchies (CCH), a speed-up technique for shortest path computations.
-Our core algorithm runs in $O(cm)$ time where $m$ is the number of edges and $c$ the cut size.
-This makes it well-suited for large graphs with small cuts, such as road graphs, which are our primary application.
-For road graphs we present an extensive experimental study demonstrating that FlowCutter outperforms the current state of the art both in terms of cut sizes as well as CCH performance.
+Our core algorithm heuristically solves the balanced connected $st$-edge-cut problem, where two given nodes $s$ and $t$ must be separated by removing edges to obtain two connected parts.
+Using the core algorithm as subroutine, we build variants that compute node separators which are independent of~$s$ and~$t$.
+From the computed Pareto-set, we can identify cuts with a particularly good trade-off between cut size and balance that can be used to compute contraction and minimum fill-in orders, which can be used in Customizable Contraction Hierarchies (CCH), a speed-up technique for shortest path computations.
+Our core algorithm runs in $O(c|E|)$ time where $E$ is the set of edges and $c$ is the size of the largest outputted cut.
+This makes it well-suited for separating large graphs with small cuts, such as road graphs, which is the primary application motivating our research.
+For road graphs, we present an extensive experimental study demonstrating that FlowCutter outperforms the current state-of-the-art both in terms of cut sizes and CCH performance.
+By evaluating FlowCutter on a standard graph partitioning benchmark, we further show that FlowCutter also finds small, balanced cuts on non-road graphs.
+Another application is the computation of small tree-decompositions.
+To evaluate the quality of our algorithm in this context, we entered the PACE 2016 challenge~\cite{dhjkkr-tfpac-16} and won the first place in the corresponding sequential competition track.
+We can therefore conlude that our FlowCutter algorithm finds small, balanced cuts on a wide variety of graphs.

 \pagenumbering{arabic}